 In order to investigate the changing expectations of fatherhood in the workplace and determine how involved fathering impacts work-related outcomes, the researchers (Ladge et al., 2015) conducted two studies.
-The first study involved interviews with 31 new fathers about their career and fatherhood, and the second study administered a survey to 970 fathers who worked in four different Fortune 500 organizations.
+The first study involved interviews with 31 new fathers about their careers and fatherhood, and the second study administered a survey to 970 fathers who worked in four different Fortune 500 organizations.

 THE ROLE OF THE INVOLVED FATHER